bclipp/mlpipeline_jenkins/README.md

 ### ML

-The Machine Learning in this project is just used as an example.
+Machine Learning in this project is just used as an example.
-It is a clustering algorith called Gaussian mixture models implemented using sklearn.
+It is a clustering algorithm called Gaussian mixture models implemented using sklearn.

 * Model will be saved in S3
-* The all data round the training of the models will be stored in PostgreSQL and visable via MLflow.
+* All the data round the training of the models will be stored in PostgreSQL and visible via MLflow.

 ### setup jenkins container